AmeriCorps State and National Grants

 Capacity Building • New Program • Operating Costs and Staffing • Training Providers

-Single-state applicants must submit applications to the appropriate State Service Commission.
+Single-State applicants must submit applications to the appropriate State Service Commission.
 State Commission application deadlines may be significantly before the AmeriCorps deadline for this opportunity.
 Contact the appropriate State Service Commission for details.

 National Direct applicants must submit applications electronically through the eGrants web-based management system.

-2021 State and National Grant Competition technical assistance webinars
+2024 State and National Grant Competition

-- Best Practices in Demonstrating Evidence webinar
+- Best Practices in Budget Development recording

-- Best Practices in Budget Development webinar
+- Best Practices in Budget Development Office Hour recording

 For questions and technical assistance regarding